 - Always wash your hands after the laboratory work has been completed.

-Ans: A dilute acid is used to detect carbonate ions, CO32- Bubbles are released when an acid is added to the test compound, usually diluted hydrochloric acid.
-Carbon dioxide causes the bubbles using Limewater, and the gas is carbon dioxide.
+A dilute acid is used to detect carbonate ions, CO32- Bubbles are released when an acid is added to the test compound, usually diluted hydrochloric acid.
+Carbon dioxide causes the bubbles using Limewater and the gas is carbon dioxide.

-Ans: The iodine test is used to test for starch presence.
-Starch becomes an intense “blue-black” color due to the formation of an intermolecular load-transfer complex by adding aqueous solutions of the triiodide anion.
+The iodine test is used to test for starch presence.
+Starch becomes an intense “blue-black” colour due to the formation of an intermolecular load-transfer complex by adding aqueous solutions of the triiodide anion.

-Ans: Rotten egg smell of H2S is observed when adding dilute sulphuric acid to the salt.
-Confirmatory test is black spot of Ag2S is observed when adding S2-ion to silver foil.
+Rotten egg smell of H2S is observed when adding dilute sulphuric acid to the salt.
+The confirmatory test is the black spot of Ag2S is observed when adding S2-ion to silver foil.